xcorat/QPyM2/README.md

          |-- fit.h5 : fit output and component histograms.
 (Everything needed to replicate a fit?)
          |-- fit.nc : arviz inference data

-qpym2 : python package that contains most of the code and sub packages
+qpym2 : python package that contains most of the code and sub packages.
+The software documentation is also found within here

 doc : Documentation for the M2 analysis, including example notebooks
   |-- Introduction